What is tenancy deposit protection?

 2. Provide the tenant with the prescribed information within the same 30-day deadline.

-The NRLA has partnered with TDS (previously DepositGuard), mydeposits and Zero Deposit to provide you with a range of deposit protection options for your tenancies.
+The NRLA has partnered with TDS and mydeposits to provide you with a range of deposit protection options for your tenancies.
+Join now to take advantage.

 - Simple deposit protection for landlords, letting agents and tenants